Last Updated on: 19th July 2023, 04:16 am

 Faced with all those mentioned above, the dentist must know about the heart condition, to recommend the necessary preventive measures; you should not feel ashamed to ask, it is important to be clear when we talk about health; it is essential to create a good relationship between the dentist and the patient so that you can come to your consultation without fear and with confidence.

-If you have any questions about this or other topics, you can contact us at Channel Islands Family Dental.
-We look forward to your visit and will make a timely diagnosis.
-Our dentists in Oxnard, Santa Paula, Ventura, and Port Hueneme will be able to guide you to the best treatment to care for your health and give you back your best smile.
+If you have any questions about stroke and dental health or other topics, you can contact us at Channel Islands Family Dental as well as our page on Facebook.
+We look forward to your visit and we will make a timely diagnosis.
+Our dentists in Oxnard, Santa Paula, Ventura, Newbury Park, and Port Hueneme will be able to guide you toward the best treatment to take care of your health and give you back your best smile.